TheOriginalJC/techblog/content/posts/hello-world.md

 ------------
 Welcome.
 I've wanted to write this for a while, so I'm glad to finally set it loose.
-I'll cover the aspects of IT that interest me, maybe some information about what learning techniques work for me, and the ~~occasional~~ frequent random side quest.
+I'll cover the aspects of IT that interest me, although I work mostly with Azure, so may focus more on that, maybe some information about what learning techniques work for me, and the ~~occasional~~ frequent random side quest.

 The first thing I want to do is answer the question "Why even bother?"